Frequently Asked Questions Regarding Standardized Testing

 Penn used to require all scores but has since altered its policy somewhat:

 “Although we permit Score Choice, we encourage students to submit their entire testing history for both ACT and SAT exams.”

 “Applicants who have taken the SAT or ACT exam multiple times should report all scores from whichever test they choose to report.
 Applicants who choose to report scores from both the SAT and ACT should report all scores received on both tests.”

 Do schools superscore the ACT?

+Are AP scores more important now that there are no longer SAT Subject Tests?
 If you include these test results as part of your application, some schools will consider them only in light of how they might benefit your review.
-However, some other schools, such as Vanderbilt, recommend not sending SAT subject tests that are not in the top 90th percentile because it will impact the application.
-This also goes for AP scores that are lower than a 3 and for the most select schools lower than a 4 or a 5.
+It is probably not beneficial to send AP scores that are lower than a 3 and for the most select schools, lower than a 4 or a 5.
 It is better not to report the scores than to report a low score.
 Students do not need to send their official AP exam scores until they have matriculated at a given college.